-Tucson, Arizona: Pima Air & Space Museum and Aircraft Boneyard300 aircraft, mock-ups of spacecraft and related exhibits.
-Bus tours of the "Boneyard," storage for 4,000 military aircraft.
+Tucson, Arizona: Pima Air & Space Museum and Aircraft Boneyard300 aircraft, mock-ups of spacecraft, and related exhibits, many of them outdoors.
+Then take a bus tour of the world's largest "Boneyard," mile after mile of desert storage for 4,400 military aircraft.
+Wear a hat and bring a water bottle.

 - 6000 E Valencia Rd., Tucson, AZ